rubyfu/RubyFu/module_0x3__network_kungfu/ssh.md

   ssh.loop { true }
 end
 ```
-- Now ssh to the SSH server on port 1234
+- Now ssh to the SSH you localhost on port 1234, you'll be prompt for remote server ssh password

 ### Forward SSH Tunnel